 If a ULN is supplied it is verified by sending it, along with your name and date of birth, to the Learning Records Service.
-If you achieve a unit or qualification regulated by Qualifications Wales the same data will be used to notify the Learning Records Service of that achievement, contributing to your Personal Learning Record (PLR).
+If you achieve a unit or qualification regulated by Qualifications Wales or Ofqual the same data will be used to notify the Learning Records Service of that achievement, contributing to your Personal Learning Record (PLR).

 The minimum data along with gender and ability status are included in returns to Welsh Government and to the UK Department for Education for all learners registered on or awarded a Qualifications Wales or Ofqual regulated qualification.

 If you are registered on an Access to HE Diploma, name, date of birth, and gender are included in information provided to UCAS in order for you to use that service.
 In addition, post code, date of birth, gender, ability status, and ethnicity are used to provided aggregated (non-identifying) data to the regulator, the Quality Assurance Agency for Higher Education (QAA).